-We thank the Center for AI Safety for providing compute on their cluster, which we used to run our experiments.
-We would also like to acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant RGPIN-2022-03512, as well as the Val O'Donovan Chair endowment in the Faculty of Engineering at the University of Waterloo.
+\begin{acks} We thank the Center for AI Safety for providing compute on their cluster, which we used to run our experiments.
+We also thank Equistamp for helping implement several defenses and evaluations.
+In particular, Daniel O'Connell implemented several defenses and evaluations, and Luis Slyfield added the SDD defense.

+We would also like to acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant RGPIN-2022-03512 to Prof. Sirisha Rambhatla, as well as the Val O'Donovan Chair endowment in the Faculty of Engineering at the University of Waterloo.